-appropriate behaviour, Principals lying Prevention and/or Student ppropriate processes and procedures. s developed a Bullying Prevention upport y that sets out the rights, responsibili-yone in the school community, including tool staff.
-The policy clearly defines the ave inappropriately. (online and offline)
+In responding to online incidents of inappropriate behaviour, Principals and teachers should refer to their Bullying Prevention and/or Student Engagement Policy and follow the appropriate processes and procedures.
+Each Victorian government school has developed a Bullying Prevention and/or Student Engagement Policy that sets out the rights, responsibilities and shared expectations of everyone in the school community, including students, parents, teachers and school staff.
+The policy clearly defines the consequences for students who behave inappropriately; (online and offlire)

-lership and/or Student Wellbeing Team to o respond to and support ALL students at risk is may include counselling and support or the rt Plan to implement targeted strategies. port Plan, make notes on it as necessary.
+Work closely with your school's Leadership and/or Student Wellbeing Team to discuss strategies that can be used to respond to and support ALL students at risk from the inappropriate behaviour.
+This may include counselling and support or the development of a Behaviour Support Plan to implement targeted strategies.
+Keep a record of the Behaviour Support Plan, make notes on any relevant observations, and review it as necessary.

-Support Plans:
+For more information, visit Behaviour Support Plans:

-ograms/bullystoppers/Pages/teachplans.aspx.
+www.education.vic.gov.au/about/programs/bullystoppers/Pages/teachplans.aspx.